dk-truelayer/truelayer-test/Readme.md

 This cycles the message handlers, preventing stale DNS; and also pools the handlers, preventing socket exhaustion.

+## String cleaning

+The `flavor_text` returned by PokeApi often had a lot of escaped whitespace characters (`\r\n`) in it.
+I wrote an extension method to clean replace all whitespace blocks with a single space.

 ## Whether or not to use a client library

 The `PokeApi` has a client library, which I believe is generated from OpenApi